-The Environmental and Social Impact Review Committee (the Review Committee – COMEX) is an independent body reporting to the Minister of Environment and the Fight against Climate Change.
+The Environmental and Social Impact Review Committee (the Review Committee – COMEX) is an independent body reporting to the Minister of Environment, the Fight against Climate Change, Wildlife and Parks.
 Its mission is to contribute to the protection of human health and the environment and to the economic and social well-being of the peoples inhabiting the territory governed by the James Bay and Northern Quebec Agreement (JBNQA) that lies south of the 55th parallel.

 The Review Committee was created under Chapter 22 of the James Bay and Northern Quebec Agreement (JBNQA), with its mandate being to recommend to the Minister of Environment and the Fight against Climate Change or to the Cree Regional Administrator whether or not to authorize development projects that are subject to the environmental assessment and review procedure.
 Where appropriate, the Committee determines the conditions under which a project may proceed, and if necessary, specifies the appropriate preventive or remediation measures.